gl-inet/docs3.x/docs/setup/gl-e750/first_time_setup.md

 ![Power on](https://static.gl-inet.com/docs/en/3/setup/gl-e750/first_time_setup/power.png){class="glboxshadow"}

-*Note: Hot plug for SIM card and TF card is **not** supported.
+*Note: Hot plugging for SIM card and TF card is **not** supported.
 If you want to use, please insert before powering on the router.*

 ## 3. Power Off